 Today’s retirement is vastly different than what we’re used to thinking of when we picture retirement.
 Retirees today are living longer and are using their retirement years to fulfill their dreams and passions through volunteer work, non-profit work and part-time work.
-Based on Collamer’s experience as a career coach, some retirees are taking part in fun and exciting ventures including travel blogging and working as park rangers for half of the year, while others are applying their corporate skills to non-profit work.
-Still others are taking advantage of the rise in flexible part-time work available such as freelance writing and even driving for Uber.
+Some retirees are taking part in fun and exciting ventures including travel blogging and working as park rangers for half of the year, while others are applying their corporate skills to non-profit work.
+Still others are taking advantage of the rise in flexible part-time work available such as freelance writing and even driving with a ride-sharing company.

 Reaching retirement age doesn’t mean you need to completely quit your full-time job and switch to a new field.
-Anecdotally, Collamer knows of several people who are arranging a structured semi-retirement with their employer.
-Collamer explains that many retirees are able to work with their employer to work part-time for a specific, agreed upon amount of time.
+Many retirees are able to work part-time for a specific, agreed upon amount of time.
 During their period of semi-retirement, they serve as a mentor for their successor, which can be as much a benefit for the company as it is for the semi-retired employee.
 Many companies don’t offer this type of semi-retirement as an official, organized program but will be willing to work with their employees to develop one.
 Talk to your employer if this is something that might work for you and benefit the company at the same time.

 One thing that is important to recognize is that you might have limited options if you did not save enough for retirement, particularly if you do not have highly marketable skills.
-To that end, if you still have time to save, it’s time to “double down on saving while you’re working,” according to Collamer.
-You “might have to think outside the box” when it comes to finding a way to keep up your income during your retirement years if you are in this type of situation, says Collamer.
+To that end, it’s time to double down on how much you save.
+Think outside the box when it comes to finding ways to make, and save, money for retirement.